Here’s a look at Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.

-Ebola could be considered moderately contagious because the virus is not transmitted through the air.
+Ebola is considered moderately contagious because the virus is not transmitted through the air.

 Typically, symptoms appear eight to 10 days after exposure to the virus, but the incubation period can span two to 21 days.

 Ebola is not transmissible if someone is asymptomatic and usually not after someone has recovered from it.
-However, the virus has been found in semen for up to three months, and "possibly" is transmitted from contact with that semen, according to the CDC.
+However, the virus has been found in the semen of men who have recovered from Ebola and possibly could be transmitted from contact with that semen.

 2014-2016 West Africa Outbreak

 March 2014 - The CDC issues its initial announcement on an outbreak in Guinea, and reports of cases in Liberia and Sierra Leone.

 April 16, 2014 - The New England Journal of Medicine publishes a report, speculating that the current outbreak’s Patient Zero was a 2-year-old from Guinea.
 The child died on December 6, 2013, followed by his mother, sister and grandmother over the next month.